-Reduce mixing speed to medium low and add egg.
+Reduce mixing speed to medium low and add egg and milk.
 Beat for one minute.

 While egg is incorporating, combine flour, salt, and baking powder in a small bowl.
 With mixer running on low, gradually add in flour mixture.
 Mix partially until some dry flour remains.
 At that point, add Pipcorn, crushed candy canes, and chopped cranberries.
 Continue mixing until all ingredients are evenly incorporated.